 For Goldsmith, these observations, and the lessons that they bring with them are possibly the most valuable part of these types of study abroad trips.

 “These trips create a sense of humility for our students, and that sense of humility makes them much better inquirers, because they can compare things systemically in one city and in ours and look at our ability to import ideas and transformational change, and I think that’s very important,” Goldsmith said.

 The idea of sustainability existing on a more personal level than that of just generation-spanning, long-term sustainability is something that Goldsmith felt this trip exemplified.
 It provided an opportunity for students to see sustainability that can be accomplished within their own lifetimes, and as part of their own careers.

 “I think it’s very important that students, rather than just read about these ideas, can instead go and test them against the realities of what they see.
-This helps to remove cynicism, it removes skepticism, and can also create a robust and passionate way of approaching change that can be sustainable within their own lives,” Goldsmith said.
-“What one witnesses in Curitiba is that [sustainability] creates social cohesion.
-Where the community realizes that sustainability is community work, it’s not top down from the government.
+This helps to remove cynicism, it removes skepticism, and can also create a robust and passionate way of approaching the change that can be sustainable within their own lives,” Goldsmith said.
+“What one witness in Curitiba is that [sustainability] creates social cohesion.
+Where the community realizes that sustainability is community work, it’s not top-down from the government.
 While it’s necessary for there to be policies that come from the government to help strengthen the ability to support sustainable practices in cities, what they’ve demonstrated around sustainability is that it builds community cohesion, and that’s a very exciting thing to see.”

 Goldsmith has most recently been touring with Jaime Lerner as part of the urban planner’s newest book release.
 The book, “Urban Acupuncture,” is the first of Lerner’s books to be published in English, and Goldsmith said he has already begun implementing themes and ideas of practical sustainability from the book in his current courses at the university.